Kollam: Capital of Venadu (9th to 12th centuries)

 Thus began the Malayalam Era, known as Kolla Varsham after the city, indicating the importance of Kollam in the ninth century.
 The Persian merchant Soleyman of Siraf visited Malabar in the ninth century and found Quilon to be the only port in India used by the huge Chinese ships as their transshipment hub for goods on their way from China to the Persian Gulf.
 The rulers of Kollam (formerly called 'Desinganadu') had trade relations with China and exchanged embassies.
 According to the records of the Tang dynasty (618–913), Quilon was their chief port of call before the seventh century.
-The Chinese trade decreased about 600 and was again revived in the 13th century.
+Chinese trade decreased around 600 and was revived again in the 13th century.
 Mirabilia Descripta by Bishop Catalani gives a description of life in Kollam, which he saw as the Catholic bishop-designate to Kollam, the oldest Catholic diocese in India.
 He also gives true and imaginary descriptions of life in 'India the Major' in the period before Marco Polo visited the city.
 Sulaiman al-Tajir, a Persian merchant who visited Kerala during the reign of Sthanu Ravi Varma (9th century CE), records that there was extensive trade between Kerala and China at that time, based at the port of Kollam.